-As election officials manage voter registration processes and voter lists, they must balance two important goals.
+Voter RegistrationAs election officials manage voter registration processes and voter lists, they must balance two important goals.
 First, officials seek to minimize the burden on eligible people registering to vote.
-Additionally, they seek to ensure that the voter lists are accurate, a task that involves including the name of each eligible voter on the voter list, removing names of ineligible voters, and having safeguards in place so that names of voters are not removed in error from the list.

-States have established a variety of mechanisms for registering voters and confirming the identity and registration of those who seek to vote, whether at the polls on Election Day or by absentee ballot.
-Two key pieces of federal legislation require states to take certain measures addressing voter registration-NVRA and HAVA.
-In addition to any other method of voter registration provided for under state law, NVRA prescribes three methods of registering voters for federal elections: (1) when they obtain a driver's license, (2) by mail using the federal voter registration form prescribed by the Election Assistance Commission (EAC), or (3) in person at offices that provide public assistance and services to persons with disabilities and other state agencies and offices.
+Additionally, they seek to ensure that the voter lists are accurate, a task that involves including the name of each eligible voter on the voter list, removing names of ineligible voters, and having safeguards in place so that names of voters are not removed in error from the list.States have established a variety of mechanisms for registering voters and exploration the identity and maintenance of these who each to used and confirming the identity and registration of those who seek to vote, whether at the polls on Election Day or by absentee ballot.9 Two key pieces of federal legislation require states to take certain measures addressing voter registration-NVRA and HAVA.
+In addition to any other method of voter registration provided for under state law, NVRA prescribes three methods of registering voters for federal elections: (1) when they obtain a driver's license, (2) by mail using the federal voter registration form prescribed by the Election Assistance Commission (EAC), or (3) in person at offices that provide public assistance and services to persons with disabilities and other state agencies and offices.10

-Certain states are exempt from NVRA-specifically those states that allowed Election Day registration at polling places at the time that NVRA was enacted and North Dakota, which does not require registration to vote.
-11 This means that in those exempted states voters can register to vote and vote on Election Day pursuant to state requirements and the states are not required to provide the NVRA registration methods noted above.
+Certain states are exempt from NVRA-specifically those states that allowed Election Day registration at polling places at the time that NVRA was enacted and North Dakota, which does not require registration to vote.11 This means that in those exempted states voters can register to vote and vote on Election Day pursuant to state requirements and the states are not required to provide the NVRA registration methods noted above.
 Lastly, NVRA also establishes requirements to ensure that state programs that identify and remove from voter registration rolls the names of individuals who are no longer eligible to vote are uniform,